pyladies/pyladies-kit/handbook/index.rst

 Quite a few well-known men and women in the Python community participate there and try to keep it a friendly place.
 Ask Python questions there, talk about what your local chapter is up to, or just say hi.

-If you’re shy and need an introduction, send audreyr a private message.

 Anyone can plan and host virtual meetups in IRC #pyladies.
 You should host one!
 Just tell one of the ops to update the topic with info about